The Ultimate Guide to Hiring Virtual Assistants in 2026

-Virtual assistants were first introduced to the business world in 2009 by Tim Ferriss, author of “The 4-Hour Work Week.”
-Ferriss taught readers how to work less by outsourcing repetitive or disagreeable tasks to an offshore contractor at a lower hourly rate so you can spend more time on higher-value work, and more time doing what matters to you most like travel and adventure.
+Virtual assistants were first introduced in 2009 by Tim Ferriss, author of “The 4-Hour Work Week.”
+He demonstrated how outsourcing repetitive tasks to offshore contractors at lower rates can free up time for higher-value work and leisure activities, such as travel and adventure.

 It makes sense.
-The average entrepreneur spends more than a third of their work-week doing small administrative tasks that drag them away from their core focus.
+The average entrepreneur spends more than a third of their workweek on small administrative tasks that divert their attention from their core focus.

-There are many ways to hire virtual assistants, onshore and offshore, and this guide will help you sort through the options and find the right solution for you and your business.
+There are various ways to hire virtual assistants, whether onshore or offshore.
+This guide will help you navigate the options and find the best solution for your business.

 Table of Contents:

-A virtual assistant is a remote administrative assistant for executives, managers, and teams, sometimes called a virtual executive assistant—though the two roles are not always interchangeable.
-The term "virtual" can be confusing because the word implies something that is not real.
-Virtual assistants are real people who support executives from remote locations.
+A virtual assistant (VA) provides remote administrative support to executives, managers, and teams and is sometimes referred to as a virtual executive assistant—although the two roles are not always interchangeable.
+The word "virtual" can be misleading because it suggests something intangible or unreal.
+Still, virtual assistants are real people who offer genuine support to executives from distant locations.

-Advances in high-speed internet, remote work systems that can be accessed from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire part-time assistants without office space and full-time employment related overhead.
+Advances in high-speed internet, remote work systems accessible from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire full-time or fractional virtual assistants without office space or employment-related overhead.

 Why You Need a Virtual Assistant

-Eventually (if the business grows), they reach a point where the growth stalls because they can't keep up with the executive functions of their business or department.
+Eventually, as the business grows, it stalls because they can't keep up with the executive functions of their business or department.

 Signs you need a virtual assistant